RichardByrne95/RBP-Flask/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Internet Explorer and Microsoft Edge browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices including Desktop, Laptop, iPad, iPad Pro, iPhone 5, iPhone 8, iPhone 8 Plus, iPhone X, Surface Duo & Moto G5.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   On internet explorer desktop, the social links have vertical scroll bars.
+-   On extra small screen sizes, e.g. Galaxy Fold, the audio players and the email address in the footer are cut off slightly on the right hand side.

 ## Deployment